Fanny-Oliver/riders-tracking-analysis/README.md

   filter(existing == 1)
 ```

-Then, I created a loop to calculate the long and lat of the data and the one before it.
+Then, I created a loop to calculate the long and lat of the coordinate and the one before it.
 I had to keep in mind to make sure that when the loop sees a new date and a new id, it must start from 0.

 I calculated it in meters and then converted it to kilometers so I can answer the question.